ThatBlokeCalledJay/auto-app-version/README.md

-# Please Note, this read me is a WIP and will be impoved upon.
+# Please Note, this read me is a WIP and will be improved upon.

 # auto-app-version
 An Azure DevOps build and release task designed to automatically increment your app's version number.